 I believe that one of the crucial aspects of being a leader is being comfortable with and open to transparency .You need to inform employees on what’s going on and what you want to achieve.
 As the people your working with want to understand where the company is going and what they need to do to along the way.

-From a leader’s point of view, you need to communicate more than just your expectations for your employee’s daily sprint activities, but you need to express how their their work factors into the bigger picture and long term company vision.
+From a leader’s point of view, you need to communicate more than just your expectations for your employee’s daily sprint activities.
+You need to express how their their work factors into the bigger picture and long term company vision.

 People who come from old fashioned teams often expect more direction and guidance in what they need to do.
-As for agile teams, it’s important to let them have more responsibility over their work and guide them on how to do that.
+As for agile teams, it’s important to let them have more responsibility over their work.
+You need to guide them on how to do that.

 You co-wrote the book “Getting Value out of Agile Retrospectives”.
 What are Agile Retrospectives?
 Why are they important?